chrisguindon/chrisguindon.github.io/content/post/adopters-eclipse-technology.md

 1. Add a **colored** and a **white** organization logo to [static/assets/images/adoptors](https://github.com/EclipseFdn/eclipsefdn-project-adopters/blob/master/config/adopters.json).
 We expect logos to be submitted as .svg and they must be transparent.
 The file size should be less than 20kb since we are planning to use them for the web!
 2. Update the adopter JSON file: [config/adopters.json](https://github.com/EclipseFdn/eclipsefdn-project-adopters/blob/master/config/adopters.json).
 Organizations can be easily marked as having multiple adopted projects across different working groups, no need to create separate entries for different projects or working groups!

-The alternative way to become an adopter is to submit an issue with the logo and the project name that your organization has adopted.
+The alternative way to become an adopter is to submit an issue with your logo and the project name that your organization has adopted.

 ## How Can We List Adopters on Our Project Website?